Frustration free gapless Hamiltonians for Matrix Product States: The thermodynamic limit Hamiltonian via the GNS-representation

-Let us note that $\omega_A$ and $\omega_B$ are normalized, since the result of the above picture using the identity observable --that is, computing the norm-- is exactly $tr(\Lambda_A)$ (respectively $\trace(\Lambda_B)$), which was taken to be 1 when we defined the way to choose the matrices for an injective MPS.
+Thus, it is natural to describe $\w_A$ as Similarly, we can consider the analogue state $\w_B$ for the $B$ block.

-For the GNS-representation, we can take $\w_A$ as the state to which the representation is associated\footnote{The choice of either $\w_A$ or $\w_B$ is irrelevant in this case, since they play a similar role in the parent Hamiltonian.
-However, for general Hamiltonians, the spectrum may depend on the ground space taken for the representation.}.
+In order to study the spectral properties of the thermodynamic limit of the uncle Hamiltonian, we can take $\w_A$ as the state to which the representation is associated.
+The choice of either $\w_A$ or $\w_B$ is irrelevant in this case, since they play a similar role in the MPS.
+However, for general Hamiltonians, the spectrum may depend on the ground state taken for the representation.

 In the first place we have to construct the quotient of the algebra $\mathcal{A}$ of local observables by the ideal of those observables $O$ such that $\w_A(O^*O)=0$:

-We can see this as the norm of the 'vector' $\figgg{0.18}{GNSvector}$, and the representatives of the equivalence classes in the quotient will have this form.
-Since any operator $O$ can be considered, the Hilbert space of the representation will be seen as the completion of
+We can see this as the norm of the 'vector' $\figgg{0.18}{GNSvectornew}$, and the representatives of the equivalence classes in the quotient will have this form.
+Since any operator $O$ can be considered, the Hilbert space $\mc H_\w$ of the representation will be seen as the completion of

-where the corresponding quotient should be taken into account (different tensors $M^k$ can lead to the same states).
+where different tensors $X$ can lead to the same state (tensors $X$ come from the contraction of $O$ observables with those $A$ tensors in the sites $O$ is acting on), and they just need to match the needed dimensions.